isle-project/isle-editor/docusaurus/website/docs/overview/intro.md

 sidebar_label: Getting Started
 ---

-The acronym ISLE stands for *integrated statistics learning environment*, and lessons created using this framework thus offer a fair amount of interactivity.
-To facilitate the creation of lessons for statistical concepts and lectures, we have created the ISLE Editor, a desktop-application that can be used to author and preview ISLE lessons before they are deployed online.
+The *Integrated Statistics Learning environment* (ISLE) is an e-learning platform for creating and delivering interactive learning content.
+Content is organized in lessons, which are created and modified using the *ISLE Editor*, a desktop-application for authoring and previewing ISLE lessons prior to export and online deployment.